 The Political Settlements Research Programme is exploring how international and national interventions can more effectively support inclusive political settlements in fragile and conflict-affected states.

-The four-year project is being undertaken by a consortium led by the University of Edinburgh and including: Conciliation Resources; the Rift Valley Institute, Kenya; the Transitional Justice Institute at Ulster University; and the Institute for Security Studies, South Africa.
+The four-year project is being undertaken by a consortium led by the Global Justice Academy at the University of Edinburgh and includes: Conciliation Resources; the Rift Valley Institute in Kenya; the Transitional Justice Institute at Ulster University; and the Institute for Security Studies in South Africa.
 It began in early 2015 and is funded by the Department for International Development (DFID).